STUDENT FINANCE

 - a training grant of £5,000 per academic year

-- Parental support of £2,000, if you have at least one dependent child under 15 years, or under 17 years if registered with special educational needs
+- parental support of £2,000, if you have at least one dependent child under 15 years, or under 17 years if registered with special educational needs

 - money back for excess travel and temporary accommodation costs (Travel and Dual Accommodation Expenses) while you're on your practice placement